 - Cordastra – A supplement designed for the Tai Cheng workout.

-I’m going to be trying the Body Beast workout along with the supplements it comes with.
+I’m going to be trying the Body Beast workout along with the supplements it comes with after summit.
 There is going to be a protein shake, pre-workout drink, and creatine designed to help you bulk up.
 Probably gonna do Asylum Vol 2 after I finish Body Beast.
 Chalene Johnson came in and gave another speech too.

 It was a good thing I went to bed early and not try to power through the sickness.
 The Super Workout was at 6:30 am that morning and its like mandatory you attend.
 Almost 5k people got to workout with all of the trainers for 90 minutes in the parking lot of The Tropicana Hotel.
 There might even have been more people.
 We showed up a little bit late and could barely see the trainers on the stage.

 I attended the “Power of 1” workshop with Pete Pena and Robert Hudgens.
-I really liked how they talked about if you sponsored just one new coach a month and your new coach sponsored one new coach a month and they all bought Shakeology on auto ship (because the stuff is good for you) and so on that in less than one year you would have created an income of $40k.
+I really liked how they talked about if you sponsored just one new coach a month and your new coach sponsored one new coach a month and they all bought Shakeology on auto ship and so on that in less than one year you would have created an income of $40k.
 I thought this was important stuff for all coaches to know.